Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 This way, you can watch them while keeping your distance.
 Try your best to stay out unless things take a dangerous turn – which they shouldn’t since you did a bang up job child proofing the room.

-8. Start bedtime earlier.
+8. Start bedtime earlier

-This was the best advice I got before we started transitioning our oldest.
 Factor in a little play time at night.
 If 7:30 pm is the normal bedtime, plan to get them into the new bed by 7.
 This might last for a while, but eventually, the novelty will wear off and they’ll fall asleep without having a bedtime party.

-But like every other phase, they will grow out of it.
-Took my son about a month to stop partying.
-Took my daughter almost a week.
-Took my 3rd born zero days and it’s been 2 years and he still doesn’t room party.
-Every kid is different.
+For my family: It took my oldest about a month to stop partying.
+It took my middle almost a week.
+It took my 3rd born zero days and it’s been 5 years and he still doesn’t room party (seriously, still doesn’t move out of bed ever).

 Well – you can carry them back to bed or let them rest on the floor.
 My oldest son was great at climbing back into bed even at 18 months old and was a deep sleeper (so it wasn’t scary to move him).

 My daughter couldn’t care less and spent three sleeps on the floor before figuring it out on her own (she’s a little scarier to move and could wake up so we let her stay on the floor.
-Sleep is sleep.)
+Sleep is sleep.).

 10. Set up boundaries and enforce them

-This is the hard stuff in parenting.
 I can’t tell you what your boundaries around bedtime will be, but whatever you pick: honor and own that.

 Lay down the boundaries ahead of time.
 Follow what had been the family protocol for sleep time.